The Mighty Boosh: Arctic Boosh (1999)

 In 1999, the Boosh returned to the Edinburgh Festival with a new show, Arctic Boosh, with Dave Brown acting as choreographer and photographer, as well as playing a variety of characters.
 Arctic Boosh sold out every night and was nominated for the Perrier Award.
 The show was directed by Stewart Lee.

 Autoboosh (2000)

-In 2000, the Boosh premiered their third stage show, Autoboosh, at the Melbourne International Comedy Festival, adding Fielding's younger brother Michael to the cast.
-Autoboosh won the festival's Barry Award.
+In 2000, the Boosh premiered their third stage show, Autoboosh, at the Melbourne International Comedy Festival, adding Fielding's younger brother Michael to the cast and it won the Melbourne International Comedy Festival Award.

 Nationwide tours

 The Mighty Boosh Live (2006)

 The Boosh returned to the stage in 2006, touring the UK for the first time.
 Though drawing heavily from their earlier material, the main story combined these elements into a new narrative.
 A recording of this show at the Brixton Academy was later released on DVD, before being broadcast on BBC Three on Boxing Day, 2007.

 The Mighty Boosh Live: Future Sailors Tour (2008/09)

 The Boosh toured the UK and Ireland for a second time from September 2008 to February 2009.
 The show featured characters from all three series as well as the Boosh Band.

 They made appearances throughout the UK after their live shows, at after-parties held in different places in each city.
 The events were called "Outrage", after the catchphrase by Tony Harrison.